HangBack/nodoc/README.md

 I'm a node.
 ```
 ## Base Tree
-&emsp;&emsp;However, in Nodoc, we don't individually place nodes into memory; instead, we use a fundamental container, the "basic tree," to store all nodes.<br>
+&emsp;&emsp;However, in Nodoc, we don't individually place nodes into memory; instead, we use a fundamental container, the "base tree" to store all nodes.<br>
 **Example**

 ``` py